HyperFlight

 x = (SQRT(5) + 1) / 2 = 1.618..

-It is now easy to see that the golden ratio is the interest multiplier x = a/b, and the interest adder y = b/a is the reciprocal (inverse) of the golden ratio.
+It is now easy to see that the golden ratio is the interest multiplier x = a/b, while the interest adder y = b/a is the reciprocal (inverse) of the golden ratio.
 (This is because a/b – 1 = b/a.)
 You see that the adder y is also a ratio of the golden numbers.
-You don't have to be a Pythagorean to like rationing -- even if you noticed that a is irrational to begin with.
+You don't have to be a Pythagorean to like rationing even if you noticed that the golden number a is irrational to begin with.

 You may try to figure out whether a/b or b/a is the "primary" golden ratio.
 Presently we will take a/b to be the golden ratio but only in deference to the historical usage.
 Because the ratio a/b is used as a multiplier, a good call on a/b could also be the gold lever or the golden leverage.
 For the adder b/a, the golden consensus might be descriptive.